e2ecensor/newDisguiser/README.md

 ### Data

-The explortary data includes identified results of censorship activities for the paths from one vantage points to each of multiple backend control servers.
-The collected raw data by this enhanced setting can be downloaded at [here](https://drive.google.com/drive/folders/1vZ7JuQsWQYIKkT8hxX-_qRldjnSuykQy).
+- The explortary data includes identified results of censorship activities for the paths from one vantage points to each of multiple backend control servers.
+The *proxy* field specifies detailed information of vantage points who perform the tests (from ProxyRack's platform), including country, geolocation, ISP/ASN, etc. Each item also specifies the test domain and corresponding responses that are retrived from diverse destinations and thus routing pathes.
+- The collected raw data by this enhanced setting can be downloaded at [here](https://drive.google.com/drive/folders/1vZ7JuQsWQYIKkT8hxX-_qRldjnSuykQy).
+The raw data is also processed data, but only with collected responses (e.g., static payload or manipulated responses) without the identification of censorship activities/types.

 ### Analysis Code